adhikariraju38/Lookscout/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.

 ## Contact
-For any inquiries or feedback, feel free to reach out at itsmeerajuyadav@gmail.com.
+For any inquiries or feedback, feel free to reach out at itsmeerajuyadav@gmail.com or notrajuyadav@gmail.com

 Thank you for checking out LookScout! 🚀